 Several studies have shown that those who use talc as part of their normal hygienic routine have more than a 30% lifetime risk of being diagnosed with ovarian cancer compared to less than 2% of the rest of the population.
 (About 12% of women contract breast cancer during their lifetime.)

-Eventually some of these talc users develop other types of cancer including mesothelioma, endometrial cancer, cancer of the cervix (uterine), and the bladder.
+Eventually, some of these talc users develop other types of cancer including mesothelioma, endometrial cancer, cancer of the cervix (uterine), and the bladder.
 Those who inhaled the powder particles have claimed they contracted lung cancer or cancer of the larynx.
 Males who regularly powdered their genital area report talc use has resulted in testicular cancer.

 Many of these victims attested to using talcum powder for years, but long-term use is not necessarily a qualification for filing a talcum powder lawsuit.
 Users for as little as four years have claimed bodily harm.

-National health agencies report there is no safe level of exposure to asbestos and powder inhalation risks also include development of pulmonary disorders, asthma or chronic lung illnesses.
+National health agencies report there is no safe level of exposure to asbestos and powder inhalation risks also include the development of pulmonary disorders, asthma, or chronic lung illnesses.
 Even trace amounts of asbestos in the human body have been found to be poisonous and infants exposed to asbestos-contaminated baby powder have suffered lung and respiratory problems.

-Today talc is still found in many cosmetics, deodorants, medications and household items such as spray paint, flea and tick spray, insecticides, chalk, clay, paper, crayons, joint compounds and adhesives.
+Today talc is still found in many cosmetics, deodorants, medications, and household items such as spray paint, flea and tick spray, insecticides, chalk, clay, paper, crayons, joint compounds, and adhesives.

 Cosmetic products containing talc are banned in many parts of Europe and are restricted for use in baby products in Canada.
-Manufacturers have recommended cornstarch as a natural replacement for talc, but experts warn potential respiratory problems from inhalation of airborne particles still exists.
+Manufacturers have recommended cornstarch as a natural replacement for talc, but experts warn potential respiratory problems from inhalation of airborne particles still exist.

 History of Talcum Powder Controversy